debaet/IXLMultiBot/README.md

 This is important because this is one of the first function IXL Bot there is.

+# What can it do

+it can:
+scrape questions and answers
+generate teacher accounts
+inflate your time! (get over 10 hours w/o doing anything) auto answer!

 # How Does it Work?
 Works by using an automation tool called Selenium, python.